-3.4.1 Operating Systems

-A modern Linux OS has, for example, a number of interfaces: system calls, system tools (which mostly use the system calls), the /proc file system, raw devices, and others.
+- 1) Operating Systems: A modern Linux OS has, for example, a number of interfaces: system calls, system tools (which mostly use the system calls), the /proc file system, raw devices and others.
 These interfaces expose different aspects of both the OS itself, and also of the underlying resources.
-Often two interfaces expose different aspects of an underlying resource (think file system and raw disk device).
+Often two interfaces expose different aspects of an underlying resource (think file system and raw disk device). - 2) Grids: The interfaces exposed by general purpose Grids are mostly programmatic interfaces, e.g. web service interfaces plus client libraries to these web service interfaces.
+Additionally, tools (using a subset of the programmatic interface) provide the most commonly used capabilities in a convenient way to the end-user, e.g. as command line tools or GUIs.